Advanced Penetration Testing by CREST Certified Experts

 - In a white box test, Nettitude is provided with detailed information about the applications and infrastructure.

-- It is common to provide access to architecture documents and to application source code.
+- It’s common to provide access to architecture documents and application source code.

 - This strategy will deliver stronger assurance of the application and infrastructure logic.
-It will provide a simulation of how an attacker with information (employee, etc) could present a risk to the environment.
+It’ll provide a simulation of how an attacker with information (employee, etc.) could present a risk to the environment.